Rule-34/API/README.md

 - .../tags
 - .../comments

-And that's it, you'll receive a JSON object with the latest data from the original site XML API
+And that's it, you'll receive a JSON object with the latest data from the original site XML API.

 ### Advanced usage